D2E: Scaling Vision-Action Pretraining on Desktop Data for Transfer to Embodied AI: Results

 \subsection{Transferability to Downstream Tasks}

+To validate the transfer of useful knowledge from the desktop domain to the embodied AI domain, we evaluate our D2E framework on both robot manipulation and navigation tasks.
+For manipulation, we first assess performance in simulated environments using the LIBERO~\citep{liu2023libero} and Meta-World~\citep{yu2020meta} benchmarks, and then further verify effectiveness in the real world by following the evaluation protocol used in SmolVLA~\citep{shukor2025smolvla}.
+For navigation, we evaluate in simulation using the CANVAS benchmark~\citep{choi2024canvas}.
+Collectively, these experimental results demonstrate that our D2E framework effectively transfers knowledge across domains, resulting in strong performance on robotics downstream tasks.

-To evaluate transferability to downstream tasks, we use the InternVL3-1B model as our backbone, which is also the architecture used in our Generalist-IDM.
-We train this model under two settings: \textbf{VAPT without pseudo-labels}, which uses only the human-collected dataset (259 hours), and \textbf{VAPT with pseudo-labels}, which augments the human data with a pseudo-labeled dataset generated from YouTube videos with the \generalistidm, resulting in a total of over 1.3K hours of training data.
-Further details can be found in Appendix~\ref{app:training_details}
+For these experiments, we use the InternVL3-1B model as our backbone, which is also the architecture used in our Generalist-IDM.
+We train this model under two different settings: \textbf{VAPT without pseudo-labels} (259 hours), which uses only the human-collected dataset, and \textbf{VAPT with pseudo-labels} (1.3K hours), which augments the human data with a pseudo-labeled dataset generated from YouTube videos using the Generalist-IDM.
+Further training details can be found in Appendix~\ref{app:training_details}, and detailed experimental setups for each downstream task are provided in Appendix~\ref{app:downstream_details}.

+\paragraph{Why Desktop-to-Embodied Transfer May Work.} We identify three properties of desktop pretraining that may facilitate transfer to embodied domains.
+First, \emph{action modality alignment}: VAPT is trained on explicit vision--action trajectories rather than solely on image--text pairs, encouraging the model to internalize how visual observations correspond to motor commands.
+Second, \emph{goal-directed sequential decision-making}: desktop gameplay requires visual grounding, temporal reasoning, and long-range dependency modeling---capabilities that translate directly into coherent robotic control.
+Third, \emph{high diversity}: our 20-game corpus spans 2D and 3D environments with heterogeneous mechanics, encouraging general-purpose control priors instead of domain-specific shortcuts.
+Empirically, training loss curves (Appendix~\ref{app:training_curves}) corroborate these hypotheses: VAPT-initialized models converge immediately, whereas baseline models exhibit an initial plateau, indicating that desktop pretraining provides better-aligned representations for embodied control.